-Today, we have a pair of ballgowns which were heavily influenced by wa lolita and qi lolita fashion styles.
+Today, we have a pair of paper doll ballgowns which were heavily influenced by wa lolita and qi lolita dresses.
 I showed off the rough sketches last Monday.
-Wa lolita and qi lolita are substyles of the Japanese street style lolita.
+Wa lolita and qi Lolita are substyles of the Japanese street style Lolita.
 F Yeah Lolita (a blog I have come to rather enjoy reading) discusses lolita in detail, but I actually think the wikipedia article is nice for people who know nothing about it.

-Anyway, both wa lolita (infulenced by Japanese traditional dress) and qi lolita (influenced by Chinese traditional dress) are styles I think are fascinating, because cultural fusion always interests me.
+Anyway, both Wa Lolita (influenced by Japanese traditional dress) and Qi Lolita (influenced by Chinese traditional dress) are styles I think are fascinating, because cultural fusion always interests me.
 However, I try to be careful about how I borrow from cultures which are not my own, because I am very aware of the problematic and complicated issues of cultural appropriation which underlie children’s toys and visual representations of culture.
-I could ramble on about that topic until… well, for a every long time… but I figure most people are really here for the paper dolls, so I’ll restrain myself.
+I could ramble on about that topic until… well, for a every long time… but I figure most people are really here for the printable paper dolls, so I’ll restrain myself.

 I can’t wait to share these in color next week, though I openly confess the pattern on the left dress is giving me fits.
 Every-time I do a complicated pattern, I swear I will never do it again and then… well… I do it again.
 Isn’t insanity doing the same thing over and over again expecting different results?

 Oh, and before I forget, the fast of Ramadan officially ends this evening I think, so Happy Eid al-Fitr to any of my readers who are Muslim.
 I don’t know much about Ramadan, but the mosque by my apartment has been busier than usual this month.